 - data of project items (Jobs, Business Models and Routines for example) is stored in the SVN or Git server.

 servers used by the Talend Web applications, namely Talend Data Preparation, Talend Data Stewardship and Talend Dictionary Service, and the Identity Access Management server which is used to enable Single Sign-On between those applications.

 - a web-based application server, Talend Administration Center, which enables the management and administration of all projects:

 - The Repositories block includes the SVN or Git server and the

-The Talend Artifact Repository is used to store all the Routes and Services that are published from the Studio and are ready to be deployed in Talend Runtime.
+- Jobs that are published from the Talend Studio and are ready to be deployed and executed.